 - The bat removal professional will clean up the guano and should treat it like a biohazard material.
 Lastly, there will likely be a thorough removal of all insulation in the attic space.
 After making sure that the attic is dust free, it will be sprayed for fungus and spores then deodorized.
 Finally, once the attic has dried, new insulation will be installed.

 Although it may seem to be the simplest solution, killing bats to correct a bat problem is illegal by federal and state law as they are considered to be endangered species.
 There are also no registered or effective bat repellants available.
 In fact, the FTC has issued a warning against the high pitch noisemakers that some people use.

-The most effective and permissible way to get rid of bats is through total exclusion and one way bat doors.
-Once the exclusion is complete, you can rest assured that your home will remain bat-free and your family will no longer be at risk for contracting any of the diseases bats may carry.
-Although this is no quick or easy fix for bat removal, contacting a local bat removal professional is the first step to correctly handle your bat problem.
+The most effective and permissible way to get rid of bats is through total exclusion and one-way bat doors.
+Once the exclusion is complete, rest assured that your home will remain bat-free and your family will no longer be at risk for contracting any of the diseases bats may carry.
+Although there is no quick or easy fix for bat removal, contacting a local bat removal professional is the first step to correctly handle your bat problem.

 If you’re having issues with bats or other nuisance wildlife, contact the pros at Modern Pest Services at 1-800-323-7378.